 Standard Input Processes

-Standard input processes need either electronic/easily readable or are readable using a particular technology that can be associated with RPA.
+Certain steps within these processes have been automated using techniques like Macros, Outlook rules, and similar approaches.
 An example of a standard input process is the OCR.
 The Optical Character Recognition or OCR algorithms have processes whereby printed or handwritten documents are scanned and analyzed automatically and the text data is converted into editable formats for efficient processing.
 Using OCR is a much more reliable way to automate tasks such as invoice processing.

 Stable processes are processes that have remained the same over some time and no changes are expected in the coming months.
 These processes are good candidates for automation, provided they meet with other critical criteria as well.
 The output of these processes is fairly predictable.